Saksham-Chaurasia/CapstoneProject-RideSharing/README.md

 # CapstoneProject-RideSharing
+RideSharing analysis of ride data  of driver performance , customer perference and ride patterns.
+So , Datapipeline is created for which creating dataset , collects, process, storing and visualization.

-Airflow, hadoop, hdfs, spark , power bi, orchestration pipeline with RideSharing
+Airflow,Apache Nifi,  hadoop, hdfs, spark , power bi, orchestration pipeline with RideSharing

 # New Implementation